dchowitz/slire/README.md

   return createSmartFirestoreRepo<User>({
     collection: db.collection(`organizations/${orgId}/users`) as any,
     firestore: db,
-    scope: { organizationId: orgId }, // validated on writes only
+    scope: { organizationId: orgId }, // optional; validated on writes only (not applied to reads)
     options: { softDelete: true }, // writes _deleted: false and filters on _deleted == false
   });
 }